cloudmu/react-redux-starter-kit/README.md

 #### Authentication and Restricted Pages

 Certain UI pages (`UsersPage` and `ReposPage`) are only accessible after signing in to the application.
 When accessing restricted pages without signing in first, the application redirects to the `Login` page.
-The authentication is based on JSON Web Token (JWT).
+The authentication is based on [JSON Web Token (JWT)](https://jwt.io/).

 #### Socket.IO

 A "server alerts/notifications" use case is implemented to showcase [Socket.IO](http://socket.io/).
 Whenever a client logs in/out of the application using the API server, the API server will notify currently connected clients via Socket.IO.
-You can test this use case by opening the the web app in two browsers side by side, and then log in/out the webapp in one browser, and observe the messages in the other browser.
+You can test this use case by opening the web app in two browsers side by side, and then log in/out the webapp in one browser, and observe the messages in the other browser.
 The messages are pushed from the server to the clients in "real time", and show up as `Alerts` in the header section of the web app.

 ## What's New